ririro93/gitin/README.md

 - there might be an easier way but for now I can get a list of all field names of a model by using <br>
 `list(map(lambda x: x.name, <ModelName>._meta.fields))`

+Problem
+- [ ] repos with same names from different Github users
+- [ ] inputting same username twice should only update the datetime fields of the GithubRepo model

 <br>

 ## Reference